 Maintain a Strong Product Sourcing Network

 When it comes to good inventory management, another component you should consider is your network of product suppliers.
 Having a directory of dependable suppliers will ensure that you can get the products you need when you need them.
-This means finding online marketplaces and attending trade shows.
+This means finding online marketplaces and attending trade shows

-You can use this trade show website to find relevant tradeshows near you.
+You can use this trade show website to find relevant trade shows near you.

-Create Data-Driven Sales Goals
+Create Data-driven Sales Goals

 The best way to keep your store on track and ensure that you are managing it well is to set sales goals.
-I would recommend making your goals granular, providing daily, weekly, monthly, and annual goals that you and your staff can aim to achieve every day.
+I would recommend making your goals granular, and providing daily, weekly, monthly, and annual goals that you and your staff can aim to achieve every day.
 Keep these goals visible to all and make sure you emphasize them daily.
 This can be a great way to motivate your staff and keep everyone on the same page.